varnerlab/KWateeServer/README.md

 ## KwateeServer

 Kwatee is an open source mathematical model code generation system for the [Julia programming language](http://julialang.org).
+Kwatee is written in Java, and uses a plugin architetcure to generate Julia code from simple model specifications.
+KwateeServer (and all the plugins developed by [Varnerlab](http://www.varnerlab.org)) are open source and available under an [MIT license](https://opensource.org/licenses/MIT).

+#### How does Kwatee work?

-Kwatee is written in Java, and uses a plugin architetcure.
-Different input specification files are transformed into model code using specific Kwatee plugins.
+Model input specification files are transformed into model code using specific Kwatee plugins.
 Kwatee server is responsible for loading the plugins and executing the code generation job.
 [Varnerlab](http://www.varnerlab.org) has developed several plugins, however if you want to generate a model type that we do not support, no problem you can write your own plugin and KwateeFoundation will do the rest!
-KwateeFoundation (and all the plugins developed by [Varnerlab](http://www.varnerlab.org)) are open source and available under an [MIT license](https://opensource.org/licenses/MIT).

-#### How does Kwatee work?

 #### How do I get started with Kwatee?
 There are a few requirements to use Kwatee: